 Once the buckets are full, they are delivered to biodigesters to be emptied, cleaned, and returned the following day.
 The biodigesters are themselves a marvel as they convert this human waste to bio-fuel which can be used for cooking and lighting.

-But the most ‘memorable’ are the long winding trails of raw sewage, in some places passing right in front of residential houses, leaving behind a putrefying stench of congestion and poor infrastructure against a backdrop of beautiful flats mushrooming in the background.
-The new ultra-modern flats are part of a joint slum-upgrading project by the government of Kenya and United Nation’s Habitat.
+But the most ‘memorable’ is the long winding trails of raw sewage, in some places passing right in front of residential houses, leaving behind a putrefying stench of congestion and poor infrastructure against a backdrop of beautiful flats mushrooming in the background.
+The new ultra-modern flats are part of a joint slum-upgrading project by the government of Kenya and the United Nations’ Habitat.

 Covering 250 hectares and with a population estimated at 170,070 (2009 population census), Kibera is regarded as the largest slum in Africa.
 It originated as a settlement for Nubian soldiers returning from service with the King’s African Rifles (KAR) who were allocated plots by the British in gratitude for their military efforts around 1904.
 Kibera then was situated on the KAR military exercise grounds in close proximity to the KAR headquarters along Thika Road.